Redistricting Guru's Hard Drives Could Mean Legal, Political Woes For GOP

 "Loose lips sink ships," he said, at the same NCSL event in 2000.
 "Remember, a journey to legal hell starts with but a single misstatement."

-All the more surprising then that his own files have prompted legal action.
+All the more surprising, then, that his own files have prompted legal action.

-After Hofeller's death, his daughter found hard drives and thumb drives holding close to 100,000 files, according to the New York Times.
+After Hofeller's death, his daughter found hard drives and thumb drives holding close to 100,000 files, according to The New York Times.
 She turned them over to Common Cause, a voting-rights nonprofit.

 The first hint at what they could contain came in a court filing last week.